yaaminiv/yaaminiv.github.io/_posts/2016-12-12-BCA-Assay-Trial-2.md

   - 100 µL total volume - volume for 100 µg protein

 The scatterplot I generated and a table of calculations are below:

+**Figure 4**.
+Scatterplot of BSA concentration (µg/µL) versus blank corrected absorbances (nm).
+The trendline equation, [insert equation here], was used to calculate protein concentration from absorbances.

+**Table 1**.
+Calculations for each sample

 Check back Tuesday for our Mini-Trypsin digestion #trypsintuesday